 ELASTIC FIBERS

-There are many elastic fibers in the body, especiallly in places that are subject to movements and flexibility.
-The mesentery is one of them, since it follows the movement of the intestinal loops.
+There are many elastic fibers in the body, especiallly in places subject to movements and flexibility.
+The mesentery is one of them, since it follows the movement of the stomach and intestinal loops.
 This page provides two other significant examples.

-The lung is stretched with each inhalation movement and returns to its original size after exhalation.
-This return movement results in great part to the richness of elastic fibers in the lung.
-The elastic fibers are stretched during inspiration and return to their shape during expiration.
+The lung is stretched at each air inhalation and returns to its original size after expiration.
+This return results in great part to its richness in elastic fibers.
+They are stretched during inspiration and return to their original shapes during expiration.

-The upper image is of a lung.
-Elastic fibers can be seen in the walls of a bronchiole and of pulmonary alveoli.
+In the upper image observe elastic fibers in the walls of a bronchiole and of lung alveoli.
 They are very thin stained fibers.

-The lower image is of a trachea that, like the lung and other extrapulmonary ducts, has many elastic fibers.
+The lower image is of a trachea that, as the lung and other extrapulmonary ducts, has many elastic fibers.

-The lung is stretched with each inhalation movement and returns to its original size after exhalation.
-This return movement results in great part to the richness of elastic fibers in the lung.
-The elastic fibers are stretched during inspiration and return to their shape during expiration.
+The lung is stretched at each air inhalation and returns to its original size after expiration.
+This return results in great part to its richness in elastic fibers.
+They are stretched during inspiration and return to their original shapes during expiration.

-The upper image is of a lung.
-Elastic fibers can be seen in the walls of a bronchiole and of pulmonary alveoli.
+In the upper image observe elastic fibers in the walls of a bronchiole and of lung alveoli.
 They are very thin stained fibers.

-The lower image is of a trachea that, like the lung and other extrapulmonary ducts, has many elastic fibers.
+The lower image is of a trachea that, as the lung and other extrapulmonary ducts, has many elastic fibers.

 Lung.
 Staining: Weigert.
 Medium magnification.